Thorlabs Imaging Systems

 Thorlabs offers a range of OCT imaging systems for various applications, including in vivo, vascular, ophthalmologic, and other biomedical imaging, as well as non-destructive testing (NDT), industrial inspection, and quality control.
 Our modular approach to OCT design provides a high degree of flexibility for optimizing your system to meet the unique needs of your application.
 Whether you are interested in a preconfigured system, or you prefer to select each component individually, please contact us.
 We are happy to assist you as you explore available options.

-For additional information on our 900 nm and 1300 nm OCT imaging systems, please click here.
+For additional information on our OCT imaging systems, please click here.

 Thorlabs recognizes that each imaging application has unique requirements.